 While you need to feel comfortable with the agent you decide to sell with, avoid choosing an agent based solely on the fact you like them.
 A likeable agent won't necessarily get you the highest price.
 Liking your agent is certainly a benefit, but shouldn't be the determining factor.
 Look for the agent who tells you what you need to hear, rather than want to hear.

 Don't choose an agent based on cheap fees.
 The money you save on fees may end up costing you much more on the sale of your home.
-If an agent has to lower their fees in order to compete with other agents, they are simply trying to cover up a lack of skill.
-After all, an agent's fees allow them to put food on their family's table.
-If they are willing to compromise on this, what do you think they will be willing to compromise on when it comes to the sale of your home?
+If an agent has to lower their fees in order to compete with other agents, they may be compensating for a lack of skill.
+If they are willing to compromise on this, will they be willing to compromise with the sale price of your home?